 - Free app allows you to track your progress and access dietician on demand

-This nationwide low-FODMAP meal delivery service offers a range of gut-friendly, low-FODMAP, and gluten-free meals.
-With a vast array of meal choices available, Epicured will surely leave a lasting impression.
+This nationwide low-FODMAP food delivery service offers a range of gut-friendly, low-FODMAP, and gluten free meals.
+With a vast meal variety, Epicured will surely leave a lasting impression.

 - A varied menu, including an exclusive a la carte menu for an extra treat.